dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-deltalake-pandas.rst

-DuckDB + Pandas (dagster-duckdb-pandas)
+Deltalake + Pandas (dagster-deltalake-pandas)
 ---------------------------------------

-This library provides an integration with the `Delta Lake <hhttps://delta.io/>`_ storage framework.
+This library provides an integration with the `Delta Lake <https://delta.io/>`_ storage framework.

 Related guides: